-- Develop and sustain a high level of self-esteem in their learning experiences, learning from their mistakes and developing a Growth Mindset. - Develop their capacity for critical and independent thought, questioning to further their knowledge. - Support needs in their emotional life and help to develop the skills needed in order to express their feelings in an appropriate way. - Experience and value moments of stillness and reflection. - Discuss and explore their beliefs, feelings, values and responses to personal experiences in a coherent way. - Form and maintain positive and healthy relationships with those around them. - Reflect on, consider and celebrate the wonders and mysteries of life. - Recognise and reflect on different approaches to Spiritual Development.
+- Develop and sustain a high level of self-esteem in their learning experiences, learning from their mistakes and developing a growth mindset. - Develop a capacity for critical and independent thought, questioning to further knowledge and deepen understanding. - Support needs in their emotional life and help to develop the skills needed in order to express their feelings in an appropriate way. - Experience and value moments of stillness and reflection. - Discuss and explore their beliefs, feelings, values and responses to personal experiences in a coherent way. - Form and maintain positive and healthy relationships with those around them. - Reflect on, consider and celebrate the wonders and mysteries of life. - Recognise and reflect on different approaches to Spiritual Development.